mangalam-research/wed/doc/help.rst

 * Firefox.
 It deserves its own `discussion <Firefox_>`_.

-* IE 10 and 9.
-Wed used to be routinely tested on IE 10, but Microsoft no longer supports it.
-Resuming support for IE 10 or 9 is extremely unlikely, because wed has accumulated features and methods that do not work on these browsers.
+* IE. Support for IE 11 has become too costly.
+Resuming support for IE is extremely unlikely, because wed has accumulated features and methods that do not work on these browsers.

 * Chrome 34: the luminaries at Google decided to remove ``Attr.ownerElement`` from Chrome 34.
 It was reintroduced in Chrome 35.
 We'll probably never have